-Client name: Coastal Housing Association
+Client name: Coastal Housing Group

 Client overview: Coastal Housing Association is a registered social landlord operating in Swansea and Neath Port Talbot.

 Scheme Overview: The project involved the demolition of the existing 2, 3 and 4 storey buildings which completely covered the development site area and consisted of retail units and workshops to the ground floor with office space above.
 The site parcel was completely surrounded by busy access roads, with B roads and an access lane on 3 sides and the south elevation of the site bounded by the busy main road leading through Port Talbot to Margam and the steelworks.
 The ground floor of the new building was constructed in structural steel frame and utilised a composite concrete transfer deck above to provide the base for the 2,3 and 4 storey timber frame flats.
 By designing the structure in this manner, it facilitated a flexible layout option to the new GF retail space, allowing it to be subdivided into different sizes and shapes to suit potential customer preference thus maximising leasing potential.
 The timber frame provided a relatively lightweight super structure when considered to more traditional masonry options, and with the quick installation time allowing the flat roofing to be installed, the building was watertight and ready for internal finishes to commence at the earliest opportunity.

 - Due to the age of the existing buildings there was an extensive asbestos removal operation required prior to commencing demolition.

 - The proximity of existing residential units in respect to the site perimeter necessitated the use of enhanced flame spread considerations for the timber frame element.